 The International Business Management MA has been designed to prepare you to meet these challenges.
-Responding to the ever growing internationalisation of business and management practice, it celebrates the diversity of living and working across cultures and focuses on the skills, competences and knowledge you will need when working within today’s global business environment.
-Through a combination of Subject Area modules, practice-focussed Integrative Skills modules and an Individual Project you will develop not only your knowledge but also your experience of thinking and working like an international manager.
+Responding to the ever-growing internationalisation of business and management practice, it celebrates the diversity of living and working across cultures and focuses on the skills, competencies and knowledge you will need when working within today’s global business environment.
+Through a combination of Subject Area modules, practice-focussed Integrative Skills modules and an Individual Project you will develop not only your knowledge but also your experience of thinking and working as an international manager.

 What knowledge does the programme deliver?

 You will start with a comprehensive grounding in the core management areas of strategy, marketing and the managing of organisations and people but also gain a rich introduction to the complexity of globalisation and cultural difference.
 In such a dynamic and diverse environment developing effective international strategies and managing change are core competencies that you will progress to, while also having the opportunity to choose from a range of electives to tailor the programme towards your personal interests.

 As the programme develops all these theoretical understandings are integrated through experiencing the challenges of managerial decision-making as you work in multi-cultural teams on a variety of case studies, business-related projects and a major international business simulation.
 In addition, throughout the year speakers from leading businesses will share with you their experiences of international business today so that you can directly connect and relate your learning to their current practices and on-going challenges.
 Who is the programme for?

 This programme is suited to those looking to study a vast business based degree with an international focus and for those interested in developing a career within business management in areas such as management consultancy, marketing and human resource management.

 - advanced knowledge of international business and management and how to improve the quality of management, leadership and practice in organisations

 - applied skills in problem solving, decision-making, critical thinking and analysis